Ramadan and dementia care

 For many people with dementia, religious festivals and cultural traditions remain an important part of their lives.

-It’s still possible for a person with dementia to be involved in holy events, like Ramadan, in a meaningful way.
+It’s still possible for a person with dementia to be involved in religious celebrations and events, like Ramadan, in a meaningful way.

-If you are a carer for a person with dementia who is Muslim, you can help to recognise and respect the key values of Islam during Ramadan.
+If you are a carer for a person with dementia who is Muslim, you can help to support them during Ramadan and when celebrating Eid ul-Fitr.

 Social events during the sacred month of Ramadan